 Like the wolf and the bear power animals, the lion reminds you to protect those you hold dear.
 If someone you love is being mistreated in any way, summon the full power of your inner lion or lioness to protect them.

 If the lion spirit makes themselves known to you, it could be sign that you need to double down on your security and that of your loved ones.
-It can also mean that you need to better stand your ground, enforce your boundaries, and stay true to your convictions.
+It can also mean that you need to be more forceful about standing your ground.
+Protect boundaries and stay true to your convictions.
 That is the way of the lion!

-It’s no coincidence that a family if lions is called a pride.
+It’s no coincidence that a group of lions is called a pride.
 As magnificent as these animals are on their own, they are even more impressive en masse.
-From their flamboyant manes to their strength and fearlessness, lions have plenty to boast about.
+From their show-stopping manes to their strength and fearlessness, lions have plenty to boast about.

 Be proud of who you are.

 The pride of the lion reminds you to be proud of who you are, where you come from, and what you know.
 No matter what has happened to you in your life, you can use every challenge and every battle scar to propel yourself to something greater.
-The hard things that have happened to you in your life are bragging rights, not sources of shame because – you are here.
+The hard things that have happened to you in your life are bragging rights, not sources of shame.
 The lioness and the lion are proud of every battle scar they gain.

-Lions live in large family groups, with some lion prides comprised of as many as 40 individuals.
-The lionesses are the primary hunters.
+Lions live in large groups, with some lion prides comprised of as many as 40 individuals.2 The lionesses are the primary hunters.
 And while their prey can be faster, stronger, or even larger than they are, they accomplish their aims by working together.
-As with elephant herds, female lions remain with their families, while young males strike out on their own to create their own prides.
+As with elephant herds, the females remain with their families, while young males strike out on their own to create their own prides.

 When the lion is your spirit animal, your nature is to hold your extended family or a large group or friends close.
 They are dear to you and you would go to any length to help and protect them.